HomeInsuranceRestaurant Insurance

 What insurance do restaurants need in Washington?

-Washington restaurants typically need general liability, property insurance, liquor liability (if serving alcohol), .
+WA restaurants typically need general liability, property insurance, and liquor liability if you serve alcohol.
 Most landlords require $1M/$2M liability limits.
+Larger spots add umbrella and commercial auto.

 How much does restaurant insurance cost in Washington?